Gibbons-Lab/isb_course_2022/docs/micom/talk.md

 Note:

-The *environmental context* to which the microbiome is exposed to is a key determinant of composition and subsequent metabolomic response.
+The environmental context to which the microbiome is exposed to is a key determinant of composition and subsequent metabolic response.
 In MICOM, we can partially represent the environmental context through an _in silico_ medium.
 Since the metabolites in the diet are direct precursors of microbially produced metabolites, it is critical that the medium passed into the growth simulation is representative of the diet typically consumed by the subject being modeled.
 Today, we'll investigate this by using two separate media - a matched medium, representing the diet of the indigenous groups we are modeling, and an unmatched medium, representing an average Austrian diet, not typically consumed by the individuals upon whom the models are based.

 ---
 ## Medium Construction